Ascending Order

 What is Ascending Order?

 Ascending order in math is the arrangement to organize numbers/items from smallest to largest.
-It is one of the ways to organize items or numbers.
-It is also known as increasing order.
-An example of ascending order is 1 < 2 < 3 < 4.
+It is one of the ways to organize items or numbers and is also known as increasing order.
+An example of numbers arranged in ascending order is 1 < 2 < 3 < 4.

 What is Ascending Order and Descending Order?

-Ascending order is the way to arrange numbers from lowest to highest values while descending order is the way of arrangement from highest to lowest values.
+Ascending order is the way to arrange numbers from lowest to highest values while descending order is the way of arranging numbers from highest to lowest values.
 They are opposite of each other.

-How do you Arrange Numbers in Ascending Order?
+How to Arrange the Numbers in Ascending Order?

 What is the Ascending Order Sign?

 The symbol used to arrange numbers in ascending order is '<'.
-Therefore, less than symbol or < is the ascending order sign.
+Therefore, the less than symbol or < is the ascending order sign.
+For example, when we arrange a given set of numbers in ascending order we express it as follows using the ascending order sign: 4 < 7 < 10 < 13

 How to Arrange Fractions in Ascending Order?